tommyhuangthu/SSIPe/README.md

 How to run SSIPe?<br>
 SSIPe can only be run in a Linux system.
 User can download the program and libraries which are mentioned above and directly run the run_SSIPe.pl script following the instructions in example/README.
 The results will be printed out in result.txt.
-Before running the program, user should check if some of the external binaries are executable.
-Specifically, user should check:<br>
+Before running the program, the user should check if some of the external binaries are executable.
+Specifically, the user should check:<br>
 bin/evoef/EvoEF/src/EvoEF<br>
 bin/extint/extint<br>
 bin/ssip/ialign/extint<br>